 What is a Fishbone?

-A cause & effect diagram, also called a Fishbone and the Ishikawa Diagram, is a method to organize and test many variables that may be a contributing factor toward causing a particular effect or contributing to your problem.
-A fishbone is also a way of documenting a problem’s current state and all known information, and provides a way to identify key causal factors for further investigation.
+A cause & effect diagram, also called Fishbone or Ishikawa Diagram, is a method to organize variables that may be a contributing factor toward causing a particular effect or contributing to your problem.
+A fishbone is also a way of documenting a problem’s current state and all known information.
+Therefore, users have a visual method to identify key causal factors for further investigation.

-As seen in the below template of a fishbone, the challenge to be solved is listed at the “head” of the diagram in the “Problem Statement” box – this is also known as the Project Y. Along each of the spines of the diagram are 6 common categories that are likely contributor categories to the project Y. The solution team will identify potential contributing factors within each category, these contributors are known as X’s.
+As seen below, the “head” of the diagram represents the “Problem Statement” box – also known as the Project Y. Along each of the spines are 6 common categories that are likely contributor categories to the project Y. Each spine contains potential contributing factors within each category, these contributors are X’s.
 This turns this diagram into an equation stating that your problem, Y, is a function of various factors, X.

 When to Use & Why

-The goal of this exercise is to document all known information about the process/challenge at hand, and identify potential X’s that may be contributing to the Project Y. Once identified, prioritize the X’s based on the likely impact to the problem.
-At this phase, we’re using our intuition to determine impact, data and values to confirm or disprove our suspicions will come later.
+The goal of this exercise is to document all known information about the process/challenge at hand.
+This information becomes potential X’s that may be contributing to the Project Y. Once identified, prioritize the X’s based on the likely impact to the problem.
+At this phase, use intuition and experience to determine impact.
+Utilize data to prove or disprove initial hypotheses when examining each factor at a later time.

 How to Use

-A key first step is to develop a specific definition of the problem to be solved.
-This can be a desired characteristic, missed objective, undesired/unexpected outcome, or just the effect under investigation.
+A key first step is to develop the problem definition.
+This is a desired characteristic, missed objective, undesired/unexpected outcome, or just the effect under investigation.
 This statement belongs in the box at the right side (The fish’s head).

 The six categories along the backbone of the fishbone diagram to examine are,